 Introduction of a Health and Social Care levy.
 The tax will begin as a 1.25 percentage point rise in National Insurance from April 2022, paid by both employers and workers

 Introduction of a cap on personal care costs.
 From October 2023, there will be an £86,000 cap on the amount anyone in England will need to spend on their personal care over their lifetime.
 This means after a person paid £96k for their personal care, they will receive care for free.
-Both their remaining assets and income will be disregarded.
+Both remaining assets and income will be disregarded.

 Raising the capital threshold in social care means-test: Currently, people who have assets more than £23.350 have to pay for their care in full, and those with assets from £14k to £23250 have to pay a tariff income.
 The government proposes to raise those.
 From October 2023, savings of up to £20k will be disregarded in the means test, and tariff income will apply to savings from £20k to £100k.
 People with assets over £100k will have to pay for their care in full, until their assets are lower or reached the cap.
 It is important to remember that people with assets below £20k will have to pay for care out of their income.
 This mainly affects people on benefits as earnings from employment are disregarded.